How to Set Up an AI Agent for Your Small Business (No Coding Required)

 Step 3: Connect Telegram (5 minutes)

 Your agent needs a way to reach you.
-Telegram is the easiest to set up.
+Telegram is the easiest to set up — you can skip this and add it later, but it’s worth doing now.

-/newbot - Choose a name and username for your bot
+/newbot - Pick a name and username for your bot

 Send a message to your new bot.
-If it responds, you’re connected.
+If it replies, you’re connected.

-Step 4: Create Your Agent’s Memory (15 minutes)
+Step 4: Give Your Agent a Memory (15 minutes)

 This is the step most people skip — and it’s the reason most people’s AI agents are useless.